 My Life with the Kennedy Family

 Kathy McKeon, Author

 About the Book

 An endearing coming-of-age memoir by a young woman who spent thirteen years as Jackie Kennedy’s personal assistant and occasional nanny—and the lessons about life and love she learned from the glamorous first lady.

-In 1964, Kathy McKeon was just twenty years old and newly arrived from Ireland when she was hired as former first lady Jackie Kennedy’s personal assistant.
-The next thirteen years of her life were spent in her service, during which she not only played a crucial role in raising young Caroline and John, Jr. but also had a front-row seat to some of the twentieth century’s most significant events.
+In 1964, Kathy McKeon was just nineteen-years-old and newly arrived from Ireland when she was hired as the personal assistant to former first lady Jackie Kennedy.
+The next thirteen years of her life were spent in Jackie's service, during which Kathy not only played a crucial role in raising young Caroline and John Jr., but also had a front-row seat to some of the twentieth century’s most significant events.

-Always at Jackie’s side, Kathy was affectionately called "Jackie's girl" by Rose Kennedy.
-Kathy called Jackie “Madam,” but considered her employer more like a big sister who, in many ways, mentored Kathy on how to be a lady.
+Because Kathy was always at Jackie’s side, Rose Kennedy deemed her “Jackie’s girl.”
+And although Kathy called Jackie “Madam,” she considered her employer more like a big sister who, in many ways, mentored her on how to be a lady.
 Kathy was there during Jackie and Aristotle Onassis’s courtship and marriage and Robert Kennedy’s assassination, dutifully supporting Jackie and the children during these tumultuous times in history.